 The rules were pretty simple.
 He emphasized that this was a hunting dog, a bird dog to be specific.
 “I know what that is!” she blurted out.
 “I read it in a book, some dogs find birds on land and some fetch them from lakes and stuff.
 That’s why they’re called retrievers!”

 Daddy nodded, then explained that the dog couldn't come in the house.
 Okay.
 He said it was her job to feed and water the dog and clean up any mess made.
 Okay, the child nodded eagerly, that sounded like fun.
 Daddy then explained that dogs were not pets; that they had to earn their keep.
 “Sure daddy, I know that, I know she’ll be the best bird dog in the world!”

 “Well, that’s what the lady told me but it’s up to us to train her.
 We’ll give her a week to get to know us and find her place and then we’ll take her out on New Year’s day.”

 And that’s what they did.
 The little girl finally had the dog of her dreams.
 They named her Babe.
-The mother, who loved to cook the game birds they brought home, also loved the dog and taught the child how to take care of her new friend.
+The mother, who loved to cook the game they brought home, also loved the dog and taught the child how to take care of her new friend.
 The father was amazed at Babe’s prowess in the field.
-Ah, but that’s another story.

 That Christmas turned a dream into reality for an only child who needed a friend to confide in, to play with, to snuggle with, and be loved by.
 Her parents loved her dearly but her father, true to his heritage, rarely showed emotion.
-Mother gave her lots of attention, reading poetry together and teaching her to draw but there was no one to share secrets with.
-Before Babe.
+Mother gave her lots of attention, teaching her to draw and read poetry but there was no one to run and play with or share secrets with.
+Now there was Babe.

 Psychologists would say that every child needs unconditional love and unquestioning support.
 They might even agree that dogs provide both, plus a depth of loyalty few humans can even understand, much less match.
 Most would say Christmas is about giving a gift of love.